kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 Applying multiple files like this gets bothersome.
 We can of course point it at a directory like so: `kubectl apply -f manifests/`, but this is an excellent moment to turn our attention to Kustomize.

 [Kustomize](https://github.com/kubernetes-sigs/kustomize) is a tool that helps with configuration customization and is baked into kubectl.
 In this case we'll use it to define which files are meaningful for Kubernetes.
+Alternatively, we could use Helm and maybe [Helmsman](https://github.com/Praqma/helmsman), but we will leave that outside of the context of this course.

 For us a new file _kustomization.yaml_ in the root of the project will work.
 The _kustomization.yaml_ should include instructions to use the deployment.yaml and service.yaml.